-Not too long ago, I was not aware about unschooling or mindful parenting.
+Not too long ago, I was not aware of unschooling or mindful parenting.
 Now I understand why they go together and will always attract interested parents in organic living and getting out there in the world to see it by themselves (aka traveling).

-I found Tara´s blog The Organic Sister a few months back and it made all of this much more clear to me.
+I found Tara Wagner’s blog The Organic Sister a few months back and it made all of this much more clear to me.
 It became a great source to find other blogs and writers on these subjects too.

 I also had a few coaching sessions with Tara that really helped me to handle better my relationship with my daughter.
 She has a special way of addressing people´s doubts and concerns.

 I´m happy to have Tara talk a bit about these things herself here on Tripping Mom, so let´s get to it.

 Can you tell Tripping Mom readers a bit about what your blog/life is about?

 Tara: We’re a family of three, living life authentically and on our own terms.
 We travel full-time, learn without school, and work in more unconventional ways.
 My son, Zeb, is 11 and learns at his own pace by following his passions.
 My husband, Justin, is a jack-of-all-trades and I am a writer and blogger, photographer and unschooling and mindful parenting coach.

 How can you describe unschooling and mindful parenting?

 Tara: Hmm, it’s hard to sum it up simply.
 Unschooling is a form of learning that does not include traditional schooling.
 It’s about trusting our children natural curiosity for life, creating an environment conducive to supporting that curiosity and helping them to follow their passions.
 Given love and support, our kids learn everything they need but most importantly they learn that they are trustworthy, that their interests are valid and that they are loved.